PySimpleGUI/PySimpleGUI/readme.md

 This is the FUN part of the programming of this GUI.
 In order to really get the most out of the API, you should be using an IDE that supports auto complete or will show you the definition of the function.
 This will make customizing go  smoother.

+This first section on custom forms is for your typical, blocking, non-persistant form.
+By this I mean, when you "show" the form, the function will not return until the user has clicked a button or closed the window.
+When this happens, the form's window will be automatically closed.

+Two other types of forms exist.
+1. Persistent form - rather than closing on button clicks, the show form function returns and the form continues to be visible.
+This is good for applications like a chat window.
+2. Asynchronous form - the trickiest of the lot.
+Great care must be exercised.
+Examples are an MP3 player or status dashboard.
+Async forms are updated (refreshed) on a periodic basis.

 It's both not enjoyable nor helpful to immediately jump into tweaking each and every little thing available to you.
 Let's start with a basic Browse for a file and do something with it.
 # Copy these design patterns!
 ## Pattern 1 - With Context Manager